-Yes, we will post or email you a voucher.
-This will be perstonalised with the recipient’s name, the occasion and include a photo of the relevant car.
+- Yes, we will post or email you a voucher.
+This will be personalised with the recipient’s name, the occasion and include a photo of the relevant car.
 Vouchers are available for one day or more.
 Have a look here for more information about our vouchers.

 - Does the Triumph Herald have a hood/roof?

 Yes!
-The Triumph has a cream, waterproof hood.
+The Triumph has a cream, waterproof hood, which is very easy to put up and down.
 The hood was was replaced in 2019, and was made by the manufacturers of the original hood.

 Take a look at Fiona Outdoor’s experience of driving the South West Coastal 300 route in our Triumph Herald: